-Top the cupcake with the sweetest bacon you can find.
+Top the cupcakes with the sweetest bacon you can find.
 I used Black Forest bacon.
 Don’t overcook it.
 The cupcakes don’t like bacon that’s all shriveled up.

-Top the bacon with a poached egg.
+Top the bacon with poached eggs.
 It takes a bit of practice to learn how to make a poached egg.
 If you’ve never made one before, check out the tutorial from Simply Recipes and purchase more eggs than you will need – you will undoubtedly waste some in the learning process.
-Because the eggs won’t be fully cooked, I highly recommend Safest Choice pasteurized eggs to those concerned about food safety (which may be you after reading the Safest Choice page about egg safety myths).
-You can eat Safest Choice eggs completely raw with no worries!
-Getting sick from the eggs would totally kill the sexy moment.
+Make sure you follow food safety guidelines when making poached eggs!

-Top the poached egg with maple Hollandaise sauce.
-English muffins everywhere are now feeling a bit burnt with envy.
-They are stuck with plain old Hollandaise – boring!
+Top the poached eggs with maple Hollandaise sauce.
+English muffins everywhere are now feeling a bit burnt with envy; they are stuck with plain old Hollandaise – boring!

 Grab a fork.

 Note: The cupcake shown in the photos above is an earlier version of the recipe below that I didn’t like quite as much.
 The recipe below will yield a slightly lighter-colored cake.
 I wanted to let you know so that you don’t over-bake your cupcakes trying to match the color in the photo.

 - 1 1/2 teaspoons baking powder